jaeyeun97/MusicalStyleTransfer/dissertation/index.md

 ### CycleGAN

-@timbretron introduces a model that uses Griffin-Lim on STFT matrices as the baseline, but fails to present the equivalent for CQT representations.
+Timbretron introduces a model that uses Griffin-Lim on STFT matrices as the baseline, but fails to present the equivalent for CQT representations.
 By implementing a CycleGAN model that uses Griffin-Lim reconstruction on both STFT and CQT representations, I hoped to clarify (1) the necessity of WaveNet in the TimbreTron model, and (2) the differences between STFT and CQT CycleGAN models.
 Classifier networks designed and evaluated above are used as discriminators of the network architecture, and the encoder network is a variation of the original encoder model.

 While many encoder models, such as those that use recurrent neural networks (RNN), were implemented but showed quick divergence of the model due to gradient explosion, a common training difficulty for RNNs.
 The details of RNNs lay outside the scope of this project so will not be dealt any further.

 The model was trained with a learning rate of 0.0002, with the diminishing identity loss used for TimbreTron.
 The original codebase by Zhu et al. had an implementation of Wasserstein GAN with Gradient Penalty, but it failed to perform reliably.
-Least Squared GAN, which is used by the original CycleGAN paper, was used instead. [@cyclegan]
+Least Squared GAN, which is used by the original CycleGAN paper, was used instead. [@DBLP:journals/corr/ZhuPIE17]

 #### The Encoder